Amotion

-Amotion (stylized as aMOTION) is a DVD–CD set released by American rock band A Perfect Circle on November 16, 2004, only two weeks after the debut of the band's third album, eMOTIVe.
-The DVD consists of music videos for singles such as "Judith", "3 Libras" and "Weak and Powerless" as well as previously unreleased videos for singles such as "Blue" and "Thinking of You".
+Amotion (stylized as aMOTION) is a DVD–CD set released by American rock band A Perfect Circle on November 16, 2004, only two weeks after the debut of the band's third album, Emotive.
+The DVD consists of music videos for the singles "Judith", "3 Libras" and "Weak and Powerless", as well as previously unreleased videos for singles such as "Blue" and "Thinking of You".
 The CD is composed entirely of remixes of the singles from Mer de Noms and Thirteenth Step.
 The songs were retooled by Danny Lohner, Joshua Eustis, Massive Attack, and James Iha among others.
-The video album debuted at number four on the SoundScan Top Music Video chart and number ten on the Australian music DVD chart. aMOTION was certified Platinum by the RIAA on 17 December 2004.
+The video album debuted at number four on the SoundScan Top Music Video chart and number ten on the Australian music DVD chart.
+Amotion was certified Platinum by the RIAA on 17 December 2004.